LLNL/shroud/docs/reference.rst

 C_memory_dtor_function
     Name of function used to delete memory allocated by C or C++.

+C_name_scope
+   Underscore delimited name of namespace, class, enumeration.
+   Used with creating names in C.

 C_result
     The name of the C wrapper's result variable.
     It must not be the same as any of the routines arguments.